 You can rent a pressure washer from Home Depot or ask around and see if you have any of your friends and family have one you could borrow for the weekend.

-Take the time to replace any rotting wood or siding before you paint to make sure the painting job lasts
+Take the time to replace any rotting wood or siding before you paint your exterior to make sure the painting job lasts

 8. Replace any rotted siding or fascia boards.

-If your home has been sitting and crying for some new paint for a while, chances are that you may have some warped siding or even rotted fascia boards.
+If your home has been sitting and crying for a new coat of paint for a while, chances are that you may have some warped siding or even rotted fascia boards.
+It is very common in older homes or ones that weren’t prepped properly.

 Take the extra time to replace all of that now, instead of just covering it up with paint.